1coderookie/Kobra2ProInsights/docs/hardware/mainboard.md

 The mainboard comes with four TMC2209 silent stepper drivers (at least that's what Anycubic states - I didn't take off the heatsinks to check if these really are genuine TMC2209 chips) which are *soldered* onto the board (they can't be swapped out!).
 It offers three USB-A connectors and WiFi.

+!!! info "Modified KobraOS Available"

+    For *this* type of mainboard there's a modded KobraOS version available - please see the according section in the chapter "Firmware" -> "KobraOS"

 ---

 ## Accessing The Mainboard